josemanuelCRV/octo-repo/README.md

 some change

-more changes for pull-request 2
+more changes for pull-request

+this change remove some of last commit to create conflict